 [Place Figure 3 here]

-Non-hydrolyzable tannins, also known as condensed tannins, are polymers and oligomers deriving from flavan-3-ols.
-Among flavan-3-ols, catechins and gallocatechin are the most frequent, they are colorless crystalline compounds (Figure 4).
+Non-hydrolyzable tannins, also known as condensed tannins, are polymers and oligomers deriving from flavan-3-ols. .
+Among flavan-3-ols, catechins and gallocatechin are the most frequent, they are, colorless crystalline compounds (Figure 4).
 The polymerization creates a polymer that is characterized by a helicoidal structure in which the aromatic hydroxy groups are directed on the exterior of the helix, while the pyran oxygens are in the interior.

 [Place Figure 4 here]